Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 First U.S. Space Tragedy

-During a routine test on the launch pad, a spark caused a fire to start in the crew compartment of the command module.
-Gus Grissom, Ed White, and Roger Chaffee, were killed in this tragic incident.
-It was later determined that faulty wiring caused the spark, and the pure oxygen environment in the capsule was to blame for the rapid spreading of the blaze.
+During a routine test of the Apollo 1 spacecraft on the launch pad, a spark causes a fire in the crew compartment of the Command Module.
+Astronauts Gus Grissom, Ed White, and Roger Chaffee, are killed in this tragic incident.
+It is later determined that faulty wiring caused the spark, and the pure oxygen environment in the capsule was to blame for the rapid spreading of the blaze.
+This incident caused NASA to discontinue the use of pure oxygen in favor of a nitrogen-oxygen mix for future tests.

 First Spaceflight Casualty